rickshawboy85/Hospital-inpatient-analysis/README.md

 Plots: plots of relationships between features and target

-df1, df2, df3, df4, df5: contain sections of the data set and will be concatenated automatically in the main.py script.
+df1, df2, df3, df4, df5: contain sections of the data set and will be concatenated automatically upon calling the read_data function in the main.py script.
 Dimensions: 2346760 rows, 37 columns.

 Memoria: a Powerpoint-style presentation of the project and my final memoir of the project